-- 336. Plaintiffs hereby incorporate by reference all stated paragraphs. - 337.
-By reason of the aforementioned rules, regulations, acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, Haddad, Mrowka, Kapanowski, Justin Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, Faith, Nichols, Urbanic, Lacey, Switzer, Jason Smith, Robert Smith, John Doe Police Officers 8 and 9, the AACC, Beydoun, and Haidous have deprived Plaintiffs of their right to freedom of speech and of the press in violation of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 338.
-At the time of their arrests on June 18, 2010, Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel were participating in constitutionally protected activity.
-Defendants' actions, as set forth in this Complaint, injured Plaintiffs in a way likely to chill a person of ordinary firmness from further participation in that activity.
+- 341. Plaintiffs hereby incorporate by reference all stated paragraphs. - 342.
+By reason of the aforementioned acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, Haddad, Mrowka, Kapanowski, Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, John Doe Police Officers 1 through 9, Beydoun, and Haidous have deprived Plaintiffs of their right to freedom of speech and of the press in violation of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 343.
+At the time of their arrests on June 18, 2010, Plaintiffs Qureshi, Wood, Rezkalla, and Mayel were participating in constitutionally protected activity.
+Defendants' actions injured these Plaintiffs in a way likely to chill a person of ordinary firmness from further participation in that activity.
 Plaintiffs' constitutionally protected activity motivated Defendants' adverse actions.
-Thus, Defendants acted with a retaliatory intent or motive.
+Thus, Defendants acted with a retaliatory intent or motive. - 344.
+At the time of their arrests on June 20, 2010, Plaintiffs Wood, Rezkalla, and Hogg were participating in constitutionally protected activity.
+Defendants' actions injured these